hoffmaao/multi-layer/readme.md

 # multilayer

-A multilayer ice-flow model generalising the shallow shelf approximation, implemented in the dual form of [icepack2](https://github.com/icepack/icepack2).

-This package implements the multilayer model described in [Jouvet (2015)](https://doi.org/10.1017/jfm.2014.689).
-The idea is to split the ice column into a stack of thin layers, each with its own horizontal velocity.
+This package implements the multilayer model described in [Jouvet (2015)](https://doi.org/10.1017/jfm.2014.689), which splits the ice column into a stack of thin layers, each with its own horizontal velocity.
 Adjacent layers are coupled through interlayer shear tractions.
-For a single layer the model reduces to the shallow shelf approximation (SSA); as the number of layers increases, the solution converges to the Stokes solution.
+For a single layer the model reduces to the shallow shelf approximation (SSA); as the number of layers increases, the solution converges to other hybridized stokes solutions.

 Unlike the SSA, which treats the ice as a plug, the multilayer model captures vertical shear.
-This matters wherever basal drag is significant — near grounding lines, in ice streams, and in regions with strong bed topography.

-The model uses the **dual formulation** from icepack2, where membrane stress and interlayer shear stress are explicit unknowns alongside velocity.
+This matters wherever basal drag is significant (near grounding lines, in ice streams, and in regions with strong bed topography).
+The model uses the **dual formulation** from [icepack2](https://github.com/icepack/icepack2), where membrane stress and interlayer shear stress are explicit unknowns alongside velocity.
-This formulation is well-posed at zero thickness, which enables natural handling of calving fronts and terminus evolution.
+This formulation is well-posed at zero thickness, which enables natural handling of calving fronts terminus evolution, and areas where layers thin to zero (over nunataks for instance).

 ## Multilayer momentum balance

-The core contribution is extending icepack2's dual-form SSA to multiple layers.
 Each layer has three fields: velocity, membrane stress, and interlayer stress.
-The interlayer stress has the same mathematical structure as a friction law — it relates the shear stress at an interface to the normalised velocity jump between layers.
+The interlayer stress has the same mathematical structure as a friction law --it relates the shear stress at an interface to the normalised velocity between layers.

 The action functional is: